 While it’s true that trimming the right length of grass helps you grow a healthy turf, some mowers with rough wheels can ruin your lawn.
 Luckily, Husqvarna Z246i has anti-scalp wheels that won’t incur damage to the grass path no matter how many times it navigates over the mowing area.

-With all that speed and power brought by zero-turn transmission and Briggs & Stratton engine, saying that we had a smooth mowing experience is an understatement.
-Our team didn’t have a hard time maneuvering over the grass field during the test drive, thanks to its reliable wheels.
+With the combination of speed and power from the zero-turn transmission and the Briggs & Stratton engine, to say I had a smooth mowing experience would be an understatement.
+Maneuvering over the grass field during the test drive was a breeze, thanks to its dependable wheels.

 Overall, this Husqvarna model isn’t as heavy as it looks.
 After giving it a try, it’s actually light to operate.
 It must be because it has less mass than the usual heavy-duty mowers from Husqvarna.

 Ease of Use

-If you ask our resident mowers, the little things like a digital hour meter make a zero-turn mower easy to use.
-On top of that, did we mention that the unit has a deck wash port?
+If you ask me, the little things like a digital hour meter make a zero-turn mower easy to use.
+On top of that, the unit also has a deck wash port!
 Thanks to this, cleaning and maintaining the mower wouldn’t be complicated.
 You can even hook its system to a garden hose for better under-deck cleaning action.

 Above all these functions, it’s a real treat if you see a mower with intuitive control levers.
 Using these advanced gardening tools can be overwhelming, so a reactive mechanism helps in enhancing control and ultimately keeping the user safe including a pregnant one from unprecedented dangers.
 With just a pull of these levers, the parking brake can disengage and stop the operation.

 In a way, the cup holder is also a safety feature.
 It prevents you from attempting to hold a cup while using the mower and lessens the likeness of fluid spillage over the control panels.